 The hardware abstraction for the display subsystem.
 SurfaceFlinger can delegate certain composition work to the Hardware Composer to offload work from OpenGL and the GPU.
 SurfaceFlinger acts as just another OpenGL ES client.
 So when SurfaceFlinger is actively compositing one buffer or two into a third, for instance, it is using OpenGL ES.
 This makes compositing lower power than having the GPU conduct all computation.

-The graphics memory allocator is needed to allocate memory that is requested by image producers.
-See the Gralloc HAL section for more information.
+The graphics memory allocator (Gralloc) is needed to allocate memory requested by image producers.
+For details, see Gralloc HAL.

 See the following diagram for a depiction of the Android graphics pipeline: